Historic Redware Bowl from Isleta Pueblo

 Timeless Elegance: The Story of an Early 1900s Redware Bowl from Isleta Pueblo

-The style of this pottery is a traditional hallmark of the Isleta Pueblo.
-The vessel is formed from tan clay, with a red slip meticulously applied around the rim before being polished with stone.
+The style of this pottery is a traditional hallmark of Isleta Pueblo.
+The vessel was formed from tan clay, with a red slip meticulously applied around the rim before being polished with stone.
 Sand, serving as a tempering agent, contributes to the pottery's resilience.
 A red band traditionally encircles the rim, and fire clouds embellish the exterior.
 This utilitarian style accentuates the vessel's beautiful form, the captivating patterns of the fire clouds, and the richly patinated surfaces.

 These functional pieces were traditionally crafted for use within the pueblo.
 They were seldom sold to tourists, who favored the decorated wares that were not indigenous to Isleta.
 These decorated wares were introduced by a group of potters from Laguna Pueblo, who migrated and settled in Isleta in 1879 following a factional dispute at Laguna.
 The Laguna women continued to create Polychrome pottery in the Laguna style and imparted their techniques to the women of Isleta.
 This new style gradually became a tradition in Isleta, supplanting the original pottery style.